hekar/blog/_posts/2020-09-22-dotcover-dotnetcore.md

 ## Additional configuration

 This step is entirely optional, but you can create a file for dotcover configuration.
+The example below exports coverage information useful for sonarscanner.
+This makes it easy to run Sonarqube scans against your applications.

 ```sh
 dotnet dotcover test --dotCoverXml=dotcover.xml